Help, my child won’t wear a coat…how to deal with cold weather coat-refusers

 P.S….Pity poor Elsa and Anna who have clearly seen better days after years of felt pen ‘facials’ and extended trips in the bath.

-More posts…an open letter to the park on behalf of all parents and the very first time we saw Frozen
+If you liked this post on what to do when your child won’t wear a coat, read these…an open letter to the park on behalf of all parents and the very first time we saw Frozen